nestauk/industrial-taxonomy/reports/section_2.md

    - Words with low and very high frequency (those occurring less than 10 times and in more than 90% of documents)

+[^NPMI]: NPMI $\in [-1, 1]$ where a value of: -1 indicates tokens never occur together; 0 indicates independence; and 1 indicates complete co-occurrence.

-### Token lemmatisation/remapping {#sec:remapping}
+#### Token lemmatisation/remapping {#sec:remapping}

-Tokens that are entities in the following categories are renamed to correspond to their entity category (uppercased):
+In step 8 tokens that are entities in the following categories are renamed to correspond to their entity category (uppercased):

  - CARDINAL
  - DATE